ievaUK/api-docs/source/includes/_numbers.md

 ]
 ```

-Page through the Parakeet users in the account
+Page through the Parakeet numbers in the account

 ### HTTP Request